 eBook formatting, any length: $50 flat fee

-Are you ready to take the discussion to email and tell me about your manuscript?
+Are you ready to take this to email and tell me about your manuscript?
 Drop me a line and let’s discuss your needs.